eliselinc/adaptation-MALIN/convert/README.md

 **Arguments :**

-- Input repository : 1 textbook repository or 1 global repository that contains subfolders per textbook.
+- Input repository : one textbook repository
 - Input format : `cartable` or `patty`

+If `cartable`, the input folder contains a `json` subfolder with Cartable .js exercises ; else if `patty`, the input folder contains a `json_patty` folder with Patty .json exercises

 **Output :**